 Rebate to private well owners for nitrate removal systems

 Valley Water continues to reach out to well owners that may be exposed to elevated nitrate and has increased the maximum rebate amount for nitrate treatment systems to $500.
-Learn more about the program here.
+Please note: The Nitrate Treatment System Rebate Program will be ending soon!
+All applications must be received by June 30, 2021.
+Click here to learn more about the program or apply for a rebate.

 Water conservation grants